 South Africa’s second largest open medical scheme, Bonitas has an AA- global credit rating, a 33.3% solvency ration, and a reported R3,3-billion in reserves.

-The medical scheme reports that members’ claims made on Bonitas Medical Aid plans are almost always paid out in full.
-On average, only about seven percent of claims are not paid out.
-Bonitas Medical Aid plans also offer the largest national general practitioner (GP) network available, and you get to choose from more than 5,500 doctors nationwide.
+The medical scheme reports that they pay out almost all members’ claims on Bonitas Medical Aid plans in full.
+On average, they pay out 93% of claims.
+Bonitas Medical Aid plans also offer the largest national general practitioner (GP) network available.
+You get to choose from more than 5,500 doctors nationwide.

 If you have a large family you get additional benefits.
 For instance, members with more than three children don’t have to pay for the fourth or subsequent child.
 Also, “children” aged less than 24 who are still studying full time at a recognised university or college qualify for cover as children.

 There are seven different Bonitas Medical Aid plans available, all of which cater to the different needs of members, as well as varying size of families.